 The Wind Farm

-Waterloo is located 30 kilometres from the town of Clare and about nine kilometres east of Manoora in South Australia.
+It is located 30 kilometres from the town of Clare and about nine kilometres east of Manoora in South Australia.
 The small community of Waterloo – the closest town to our wind farm – is the inspiration for our business name.

-Situated along a rocky ridge on privately owned property and surrounded by gently sloping farmland, Waterloo sits in the path of some of the best natural wind resources in South Australia.
+Situated along a rocky ridge on privately owned property and surrounded by gently sloping farm land, Waterloo sits in the path of some of the best natural wind resources in South Australia.
 Winds accelerate as they pass over nearby hills and ridgelines, leading to very high wind speeds at the wind farm.

-Copyright Waterloo Wind Farm 2016
+Copyright Waterloo Wind Farm 2018